-1. GENERAL
+1 GENERAL

-- 1.1 The PCS gives guidance on professional conduct to which all members must conform in both the spirit and the letter. - 1.2 The PCS is not comprehensive or exhaustive.
+- 1.1 The PCS gives guidance on professional conduct in addition to that is provided under the Act and Rules & Regulations made thereunder and Other Guidance to which all members must conform in both the spirit and the letter. - 1.2 The PCS is not comprehensive or exhaustive.
 Considerable reliance is therefore placed on the conscience of each individual member and on the collective conscience of all members to maintain the highest standards of conduct. - 1.3 A member who has any doubt about the interpretation of professional guidance or its application in particular circumstances should normally seek advice from an actuary who has relevant experience in the first instance.
-If this would be inappropriate or if, having consulted such an actuary, the member has residual doubts about the course of action to be taken, the member is advised to seek guidance from the professional body.

-1.4 The PCS sets out general principles and standards, which must be adhered to when interpreting professional guidance.
+If this would be inappropriate or if, having consulted such an actuary, the member has residual doubts about the course of action to be taken, the member is advised to seek guidance from the professional body. - 1.4 The PCS sets out general principles and standards, which must be adhered to when interpreting professional guidance.
 Guidance Notes may impose additional requirements in specific circumstances and are classified as Practice Standard or Recommended Practice.